S1llySully/S1llySully/README.md

 - Dislikes: Weirdos in general, too big of a crowd, art block, too much negativity
 - Pronouns: Any, but I am a female :3
 - Fun fact: I am a hobbyist of drawing and self taught!
-- Note: I will only hide people if you ever strike a nerve and make me iffy, mostly depending on what you do, the time limit will be different.
+- Note: • I will only hide people if you ever strike a nerve and make me iffy, mostly depending on what you do, the time limit will be different.
+  • I'm a possible age regresser
+  • I'm brainrotted to the core
 - I'm Grant Curly's biological child guys, TRUST
 - PLS DO INT! though, i am a bit non-verbal at times
 - C+H is okay, i do not mind it so no need to ask permission!